-EBADF The Socket parameter is not valid.
+EBADF EFAULT The Socket parameter is not valid.
+The address pointed to by the OptionValue parameter is not in a valid (writable) part of the process space, or the OptionLength parameter is not in a valid part of the process address space.
+EINVAL The Level, OptionName, or OptionLength is invalid.
+ENOBUF Insufficient resources are available in the system to complete the call.
 ENOTSOCK The Socket parameter refers to a file, not a socket.
 ENOPROTOOPT The option is unknown.
-EFAULT The address pointed to by the OptionValue parameter is not in a valid (writable) part of the process space, or the OptionLength parameter is not in a valid part of the process address space.
+EOPNOTSUPP The option is not supported by the socket family or socket type.